yafp/SCCM/Compliance_CI_CB/Readme.md

-# Compliance Settings - Configuration Item (CI) Ideas
+# Compliance Settings - Ideas for Configuration Item (CI)
 ## About
 I am simply collecting some ideas here for **Configuration Items (CI)** in SCCM.